 4. Ride the Vintage Tram to Port de Sóller

 A steel-framed, early 20th-century tramline, the red carriages rattle along this century-old tramway between the pretty town of Sóller and its port, Port de Sóller.
 Gleaming brass and polished wooden panels, this ride through the Sóller Valley is a charm.
-The ride takes about 15 minutes and, in calm weather, you will dangle over the cliffs in the valley, glimpse the glinting of the Mediterranean past the masts of the white-sailed motor boats, fishing trawlers and pleasure craft in Port de Sóller.
-The port is a pretty harbour town.
-There is a marina and promenade, and a string of shops and cafes.
+The ride takes about 15 minutes and, in calm weather, you will dangle over the cliffs in the valley, glimpse the glinting of the Mediterranean past the masts of the white-sailed motor boats, fishing trawlers, and pleasure craft in Port de Sóller.
+The port is a pretty harbour town, with a marina, promenade, and a string of shops and cafes.
+Combine it with the Sóller train from Palma for the ultimate day out.

 5. Enjoy the Local Gastronomy